Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Introduction

 \section{Introduction}

-Geospatial videos are videos in which the location and time that they are shot are known.
-From surveillance footage, autonomous vehicle cameras to police body cameras, such videos are prevalent in our daily lives.
+Geospatial videos record the locations and periods of the recordings in addition to the visual information.
+Such videos are prevalent in our daily lives, from surveillance footage to autonomous vehicle (AV) cameras to police body cameras.
 While the volume of such data has grown tremendously~\cite{wright:av-data, sparks:security-cam}, we still lack end-to-end systems that can process and query such data effectively.
 The rise of machine learning (ML) in recent years has aggravated this issue, with the latest deep learning models capable of carrying out various computer vision tasks, such as object detection~\cite{girshick:rcnn, josher:yolov5, girshick:fast-rcnn, redmon:yolov3, ren:faster-rcnn}, multi-objects tracking~\cite{bewley:sort, du:strongsort, wojke:deepsort, brostrom:yolo-strongsort}, image depth estimation~\cite{godard:monodepth}, etc.

 All these trends have made geospatial video analytics computationally intensive.
-For instance, a \$2299 Nvidia T4 GPU takes \bmv{\evalVariableZeroOverallRuntime} seconds on average to execute a simple workflow of object detection, tracking, and image depth estimation on a 20-second 12-fps video.
+For instance, a \$2,299 NVIDIA T4 GPU takes \bmv{\evalVariableZeroOverallRuntime} seconds on average to execute a simple workflow of object detection, tracking, and image depth estimation on a 20-second 12-fps video.
 Modern autonomous driving datasets, such as nuScenes~\cite{caesar:nuscenes}, contain 6000 such videos.
 Running the workflow mentioned above will take 3 full days to run on the entire dataset.

-To make matters worse, the lack of programming frameworks and data management systems for geospatial videos has made it challenging for end users to specify their workflows, let alone running them efficiently.
-Consider a data journalist writing an article on police misconduct and would like to examine the footage collected on police body cameras to look for specific behavior, e.g., police chasing after a suspect.
-Given today's technology, they will either need to watch all the footage themself or string together various ML models for video analytics~\cite{kang:noscope,bastani:miris,bastani:otif,xu:eva} and video processing libraries (e.g., FFmpeg~\cite{suramya:ffmpeg}, OpenCV~\cite{bradski:opencv}) to construct their workflow.
-Sadly, the former is simply infeasible given the amount of video data collected, while the latter requires deep programming expertise that most users do not possess.
+To make matters worse, the lack of programming frameworks and data management systems for geospatial videos has made it challenging for end users to specify their workflows, let alone run them efficiently.
+For instance, a data journalist writing an article on self-driving car failures would like to examine the footage collected on car cameras to look for a specific behavior, e.g., two cars crossing at an intersection.
+They will either need to watch all the footage themself or string together various ML models for video analytics~\cite{kang:noscope,bastani:miris,bastani:otif,xu:eva} and video-processing libraries (e.g., OpenCV~\cite{bradski:opencv}, FFmpeg~\cite{suramya:ffmpeg}) to construct their workflow.
+Sadly, the former is infeasible given the amount of video data collected, while the latter requires programming expertise that most users do not possess.